HOT ROD BAITS Bass Series TOURNAMENT REGULATIONS

 - Contestants must be in the official docking area on time.
 Late is late, and penalties will occur at one pound per minute late.
 5 Minutes is a DQ.

-- Minimum length limit will be DNR rules at all three events.
+- Minimum length limit will be DNR rules at all three events EXCEPTION: Lake Sugema is 15in limit).
+5 BASS LIMIT.
 The length of the fish will be measured with the mouth closed.
 Any short fish weighed in will be released un-weighed and you will be deducted one pound per short bass.

 - Weigh in will be conducted by the tournament committee members.
 The tournaments will emphasize "DON'T KILL YOUR CATCH".
 A penalty of one pound will be deducted for each dead fish weighed in.

 - Scoring will be determined by pounds.
-One pound will be deducted for any fish weighed in dead.
-Tournament Director will have official say on measurements.
-For any under-sized fish, 1 pound will be deducted from the contestant’s total of other legal fish (you may use the board to measure or courtesy check your fish, just ask).
+Tournament Director will have official say on measurements. (you may use the board to measure or courtesy check your fish).

 - Largest bass will be weighed first.
 The contestant will pick their largest fish.
 If a tie in placing occurs, then the contestant with the largest bass will win the place in question.
 If a dead heat occurs, monies in question would be split equally between contestants involved.
 If there should be a tie for Big Bass, the prize money will be split equally.